Skip to content

 Health Impact Quantification

-Step 4 — Monetization: Convert health outcomes to economic values using EPA's Value of Statistical Life ($11.8M, 2024-adjusted) for mortality and standard willingness-to-pay estimates for morbidity endpoints.
+Convert health outcomes to economic values using EPA's Value of Statistical Life ($11.8M, 2024-adjusted) for mortality and standard willingness-to-pay estimates for morbidity endpoints (hospitalizations, emergency department visits, work-loss days, restricted activity days).

 Key Concentration-Response Functions